How to Cancel a PayPal Payment

 Which PayPal Transactions Can Be Canceled

-So, if you are tormented by the question: “Can I cancel a PayPal payment?”, the answer is yes, as long as the transaction in question is Pending or Unclaimed.
-Typically, you have a few days until a pending transaction is fully processed, and up to 30 days if it’s marked as Unclaimed (if the recipient doesn’t claim it).
+So, if you are tormented by the question: “Can I cancel a PayPal payment?”, the answer is yes, as long as the transaction in question is either Pending or Unclaimed.
+Typically, you have a few days until a pending transaction is fully processed, after which it can stay Unclaimed for up to 30 days (as long as the recipient doesn’t claim it).
 You can also easily stop upcoming automatic subscription payments, but not those that have already been processed.
-Once the payment is Completed, you can’t cancel it.
+Once the payment is completed, you can’t cancel it.

-Can you cancel a pending payment on PayPal if you sent it as a Friends and Family type?
+Can you cancel a PayPal payment if you sent it as a Friends and Family type?
 No, you can’t, as it is processed instantly.
 Keep in mind that these payments are not protected, and you can’t open a dispute in the PayPal Resolution Center.
 That’s why you should use this payment type only when dealing with people you know.

 If you wish to request a refund for a purchase, please contact the seller directly or open a dispute in the PayPal Resolution Center.